Pekania

 Pekania is a genus of mustelid that contains a single living species, the fisher (Pekania pennanti).
 Formerly placed in the genus Martes, it was determined to be distinct enough to be placed within its own genus.
 A 2013 study also identified several fossil species formerly in Martes that are more closely related – and probably ancestral – to the fisher, moving them into Pekania as well.

 Taxonomy

 The fisher was for many years placed in the genus Martes.
-In 2008, advances in DNA analysis allowed a more detailed study of the fisher's evolutionary history.
-The fisher and the genus Martes were determined to have descended from a common ancestor, but the fisher was distinct enough to put it in its own genus.
-It was decided to create the genus Pekania and reclassify the fisher as Pekania pennanti.
-Current studies suggest that the fisher is more closely related to the wolverine and tayra than it is to martens, further supporting its placement in the new genus.
+A 2008 study using DNA sequences found the remaining species of Martes to be more closely related to the wolverine (genus Gulo) than to the fisher, rendering Martes paraphyletic.
+Therefore, the fisher was reclassified in the separate genus Pekania.
+Current studies suggest that the fisher is more closely related to the wolverine and tayra than it is to martens, confirming its placement in the separate genus.